initOS/dob/docs/command.md

   - Start flake8 tests passing the given parameter
   - Runs only on files specified in `odoo:addons_path`
+  - Only if `flake8` is installed

 - `odoo isort [options]`

   - Start isort tests passing the given parameter
   - Runs only on files specified in `odoo:addons_path`
+  - Only if `isort` is installed

+- `odoo ruff [options]`

+  - Start ruff check passing the given parameter
+  - Runs only on files specified in `odoo:addons_path`
+  - Only if `ruff` is installed

+- `odoo ruff-format [options]`

+  - Start ruff format passing the given parameter
+  - Runs only on files specified in `odoo:addons_path`
+  - Only if `ruff` is installed

 - `odoo prettier [options]`